thinkflo/activenet-parser/README.md

 If you see a screen similar to below then you know that the page is operating properly.
 ```
-PHPUnit 7.3.3 by Sebastian Bergmann and contributors.
+PHPUnit 8.5.33 by Sebastian Bergmann and contributors.

 .................................
 33 / 33 (100%)

-Time: 577 ms, Memory: 10.00MB
+Time: 211 ms, Memory: 4.00 MB

 OK (33 tests, 41 assertions)
 ```

-Now simply visit the url in a web browser: http://yourwebserver.com/activenet
+Now simply visit the url in a web browser: http://localhost

  PHP Command Manifest: